diegosmorf/globaldevopsbootcamp/README.md

 Each team in every venue will get:
 - An Azure DevOps Team Project incl.
--- Git repository with sources
+- -Git repository with sources
--- Build pipeline that builds artifact from source
+- -Build pipeline that builds artifact from source
--- Release pipeline that deploys artifacts to Azure
+- -Release pipeline that deploys artifacts to Azure
--- An Endpoint with credentials to deploy
+- -An Endpoint with credentials to deploy
--- A Team Users
+- -A Team Users
 - Azure Resources
--- Azure Resource Group to deploy application
+- -Azure Resource Group to deploy application
--- Web App
+- -Web App
--- SQL Server
+- -SQL Server
--- Application Insights
+- -Application Insights
--- Storage Account
+- -Storage Account
-- Azure Credentials
+- -Azure Credentials
--- AAD User for the team
+- -AAD User for the team
--- Azure SPN to deploy to Azure
+- -Azure SPN to deploy to Azure

 ## Conference Code of Conduct
 Our conference is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment of conference participants in any form.
 Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter and other online media.
 Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organisers.